-With a template-thinking mentality it is possible to stay creative, especially when it comes to optimizing dynamic elements such as colors, fonts, design, and layout.
+With a template-thinking mentality it is possible to stay creative, especially when it comes to optimising dynamic elements such as colours, fonts, design and layout.

 Not to mention that nowadays digital creative leads no longer have to make each iteration by themselves.
 With the correct tools they can leave the iterating and other repetitive tasks up to Creative Automation and focus instead on designing stunning creative assets.

 One of the biggest benefits of template-thinking is the scalability that it allows .
 You can create hundreds of iterations of your ad in minutes, be it in different formats, layouts or languages.
 By importing data in the form of spreadsheets you can quickly and easily generate creative assets in bulk.

 This benefit makes template-thinking perfect to fit your localisation needs as creating iterations of your ads that have different languages, copy, colours, or models can be done at a click of a button.